-For example, during a session comprising 6 x 800m runs at 5K pace, the training intensity will be at 90-95% V02 max.
+For example, during a session comprising 6 x 800m runs at a 5K pace, the training intensity will be at 90-95% V02 max.
 This would correspond to a training HR of 95 to 97% HRmax.
-We can see clearly from these examples that knowing accurately what % HRmax corresponds to a target % V02 max is very useful for both the average and the elite athlete.
+We can see from these examples that knowing accurately what % HRmax corresponds to a target % V02 max is very useful for both the average and the elite athlete.
 By using the formula derived by Swain et al., we can calculate a target training heart rate for the particular goal of the individual.
 So, how precisely is HRmax calculated?

 The easiest and best-known method is to use the formula 220 - age.
 This is the method recommended in the ACSM guidelines.
 However, the actual derivation for this regression equation has never been published.
 It is used since it is a simple way to get a good estimate of HRmax.
-In an attempt to be more accurate, numerous cross-sectional studies have been done to investigate the relationship between HRmax, age and other factors.
-A paper by Londeree and Moeschberger from the University of Missouri Columbia collates the data from all these studies in order to bring together the findings.
+In an attempt to be more accurate, numerous cross-sectional studies have been done to investigate the relationship between HRmax, age, and other factors.
+A paper by Londeree and Moeschberger from the University of Missouri Columbia collates the data from all these studies to bring together the findings.

 What they show is that HRmax varies mostly with age, but the relationship is not a linear one.
 Thus the 220 - age formula is slightly inaccurate.
-For adults under 30, it will overestimate HRmax and for adults over 45 it will underestimate HRmax.
+For adults under 30, it will overestimate HRmax, and for adults over 45, it will underestimate HRmax.
 This is especially true for well-trained over-45s whose HRmax does not reduce as much as with sedentary individuals of the same age.
 Londeree and Moeschberger suggest an alternative formula of 206.3 - (0.711 x age).
 Similarly, Miller et al. from Indiana University propose the formula 217 - (0.85 x age) as a suitable HRmax calculation.
 In my experience, it is the Miller formula, which gives appropriate estimates when calculating HRmax from age alone.

 Swimming Heart rates are lower